Frequently Asked Questions

 What if I cannot make my appointment in person?

-We can adjust sessions via phone and/or Skype.
+We can adjust sessions via phone and/or online.
 Should you need to miss or cancel an appointment, please review the cancellation policy which states that a 24-hour notice is required for all cancellations and rescheduling.
 Please contact me to make any inquiries.

 What do you mean by an "integrative approach?"